 V. Activities in the field of computerized trademark search systems

 Currently, trademark similarity search system is a computerized in-house system.
-This trademark database, which is only used for search processes for internal purpose is not open to public.
+This trademark database, which is used for search purpose, has been opened to public since December 2005.

-The in-house database system of TPI is based on the UNIX COMPAQ PROLIANT 5000 server and PCs serving as workstations.
+The in-house database system of TPI is based on the UNIX server and PCs serving as workstations.
 The computer network is based on TCP/IP protocol and built up by Ethernet Twisted Pare network.
-Oracle 8.1.6 and Oracle Developer used for administration and examination procedures.
+Java is used for administration and examination procedures.

 VI.
 Administration of trademark services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)